 To uninstall a Sitecore instance:

-- 1. Launch PowerShell as an administrator. - 2.
-Run the Uninstall-SitecoreConfiguration cmdlet, and specify the path to your SIF configuration file.
+- 1. Launch PowerShell as an administrator. - Run the Uninstall-SitecoreConfiguration cmdlet, and specify the path to your SIF configuration file.
+For example, using the site same VML are isom file:

 For example, using the sitecore-XM1-cm.json file: